-When people discuss “being” VS “appearing” they are discussing the visibility of the social currencies.
+The old “being” VS “appearing” argument deals with the visibility of the social currencies.

 “Appearing” refers to the external layers, while “being” refers to the deeper layers.

-Of course, that’s just not true, both are valuable.
+Of course, that’s rarely true: deep down people know that both are valuable.

-But one is readily visible, and the other… The other you need to learn how to convey and make more visible.
+But one is readily visible, and the other… The other you need to learn how to make it visible.